Pregnancy/Prenatal/Postpartum

 The perinatal period is a critical phase during which significant physical, emotional, and psychological changes occur for both the pregnant individual and the newborn.
 It includes pregnancy, labor, delivery, and the early postpartum period, with a focus on the well-being and care of both the pregnant person and the newborn baby.
 Therapy can be a great support during this time.

-What Is Pregnancy/Prenatal/Postpartum Therapy?
+What Is Pregnancy/Prenatal/Postpartum Therapy in California

 People seek pregnancy, prenatal, postpartum, and perinatal therapy for a variety of reasons, as this transformative period can bring about a range of emotional, psychological, and relational challenges.
 Some common reasons individuals and couples seek this type of therapy include: